Tracing the Troublemakers: How To Research Your Criminal Ancestors

 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 All opinions remain my own.

-Last year, I was looking up the siblings of my 3x great grandmother, hoping to find where their parents were from.
+Once upon a time, I was looking into the siblings of my 3x great-grandmother, hoping to find information about where their parents were from.
+Their parents’ birthplaces and other background information were a mystery at the time.

-Imagine my surprise when I found one of them, Horace Jones, in the Northampton, Massachusetts County Jail in the 1880 census!
+During my research, I stumbled upon one of her brothers, Horace, in the Northampton, Massachusetts County Jail in the 1880 census!

-TBH, I was shocked at first but then excited at the many paths this new discovery could take me down.
+It caught me by surprise but then I grew excited at the paths this discovery could take me down.

-If you’ve found a jailbird in your family tree, you may be wondering how to find prison records, and what other types of records there are to delve into.
+If you’ve found a jailbird in your family tree, you may wonder what to do next.
+In this blog post, I’ll dig into how to research your criminal ancestors, how to find old prison records, and the types of records there are to delve into.

 Types of correctional institutions